Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: The Cosmic-Ray Background of Radioisotopes in Lunar Regolith

-We consider two radioisotopes: one denoted by $i$ that has or may have a supernova component, e.g., \fe60, \pu244, \i129, etc. The other is dominated by cosmic-ray production; we denote this by $k$ and have in mind \mn53.
-Thus both species obey eq.~(\ref{eq:abvsXmix}), but one has no discernible astrophysical component: we use this cosmogenic species $k$ as the tracer.
+We consider two radioisotopes: one denoted by $i$ that has or may have an SN component, e.g., \fe60, \pu244, \i129, etc. The other is dominated by cosmic-ray production; we denote this by $k$ and have in mind \mn53.
+Thus, both species obey eq.~(\ref{eq:abvsXmix}), but one has no discernible astrophysical component: We use this cosmogenic species $k$ as the tracer.
 We write the number of radioisotope atoms per sample mass as $y_i = n_i/\rho$, so that $y_i = y_i^{\rm CR} + y_i^\star$, while $y_k = y_k^{\rm CR}$.
 For the cosmic-ray components $y_i^{\rm CR} = \Phi_i \sigma_{j\rightarrow i} y_j \tau_i = \tau_i {\cal A}_{i|j} X_j/A_j m_{\rm u}$, with a similar expression for species $k$.
 Using the \fe60 and \mn53 system as an example, we have

-We see that a plot of $\fe60/\mn53$ versus Ni/Fe should be linear with zero intercept if there is no supernova component, with a slope that only depends on the ratio of the $\sigma \tau$ values for the two species, not the cosmic-ray flux.
+We see that a plot of $\fe60/\mn53$ versus Ni/Fe should be linear with zero intercept if there is no SN component, with a slope that only depends on the ratio of the $\sigma \tau$ values for the two species, not the cosmic-ray flux.

-Figure \ref{fig:60Fe/53Mn} plots $\fe60/\mn53$ versus Ni/Fe for both lunar regolith samples that should contain supernova \fe60, and for meteorites that should not \cite{Fimiani2016,Koll2022}.
-We see that the meteoritic data falls on a line with nonzero slope, indicating the presence of correlated cosmogenic production of both \fe60 and \mn53.
-The presence of a positive intercept points to a supernova component, at a level that depends on the $\fe60^\star/{\rm Fe_{\rm regolith}}$ mixing of SN material in the regolith, as well as the cosmic-ray exposure $\Phi \sigma_{53} \tau_{53}$.
+Figure \ref{fig:60Fe/53Mn} plots $\fe60/\mn53$ versus Ni/Fe for both lunar regolith samples that should contain SN \fe60, and for meteorites that should not \citep{Fimiani2016,Koll2022}.
+We see that the meteoritic data falls on a line with a nonzero slope, indicating the presence of correlated cosmogenic production of both \fe60 and \mn53.
+The presence of a positive intercept points to an SN component, at a level that depends on the $\fe60^\star/{\rm Fe_{\rm regolith}}$ mixing of SN material in the regolith, as well as the cosmic-ray exposure $\Phi \sigma_{53} \tau_{53}$.

 We can adapt this strategy to analyze the $r$-process radioisotopes with future lunar measurements.
-Along with these species of interest, it is important to measure at least one cosmogenic-dominated radioisotope such as \mn53, but it would be of interest to measure others as well such as \al26, which is abundantly produced from spallation of silicon isotopes such as \iso{Si}{28}, as well as other examples, particularly those with lifetimes comparable to the species of interest.
+Along with these species of interest, it is important to measure at least one cosmogenic-dominated radioisotope such as \mn53, but it would be of interest to measure others as well such as \al26, which is abundantly produced from the spallation of silicon isotopes such as \iso{Si}{28}, as well as other examples, particularly those with lifetimes comparable to the species of interest.